Guaranteed Rate Field Food – 3 Things To Try

 Again, they have ordinary burgers at the rest of the stands, and you can get turkey or black bean burgers, but man, if you’re gonna get a burger, get that Chicago-style too.
 It’s worth the couple extra bucks.

 Guaranteed Rate Field Food Tip #3: Elotes.
 Elotes is another word for corn off the cob…yes, off the cob.
 At Guaranteed Rate (I’ll never get used to that name), the shucked corn comes with a load of toppings: salt, butter, cayenne pepper, cheese, and mayo.
-They call it a “healthy” option…I don’t know about that, but they’re tasty and popular here.
+They call it a “healthy” option…I don’t know about all that, but they’re tasty and popular here.

 If you’re wondering why corn off the cob isn’t just called “corn”, it’s because it’s shucked off the cob right there in front of you, as proof that it didn’t come from a can.